Chlamydia pneumoniae: Life cycle and method of infection

 Chlamydia pneumoniae is a small gram-negative bacterium (0.2 to 1 μm) that undergoes several transformations during its life cycle.
 It exists as an elementary body (EB) between hosts.
 The EB is not biologically active, but is resistant to environmental stresses and can survive outside a host for a limited time.
 The EB travels from an infected person to the lungs of an uninfected person in small droplets and is responsible for infection.
 Once in the lungs, the EB is taken up by cells in a pouch called an endosome by a process called phagocytosis.
 However, the EB is not destroyed by fusion with lysosomes, as is typical for phagocytosed material.
 Instead, it transforms into a reticulate body (RB) and begins to replicate within the endosome.
 The reticulate bodies must use some of the host's cellular metabolism to complete its replication.
 The reticulate bodies then convert back to elementary bodies and are released back into the lung, often after causing the death of the host cell.
 The EBs are thereafter able to infect new cells, either in the same organism or in a new host.
 Thus, the lifecycle of C. pneumoniae is divided between the elementary body, which is able to infect new hosts but cannot replicate, and the reticulate body, which replicates but is not able to cause a new infection.

 Diseases

+Acute infection

 Chlamydia pneumoniae is a common cause of pneumonia around the world; it is typically acquired by otherwise-healthy people and is a form of community-acquired pneumonia.
 Its treatment and diagnosis are different from historically recognized causes, such as Streptococcus pneumoniae.
 Because it does not gram stain well, and because C. pneumoniae bacteria is very different from the many other bacteria causing pneumonia (in the earlier days, it was even thought to be a virus), the pneumonia caused by C. pneumoniae is categorized as an "atypical pneumonia".